 The Big Billion Days presents unprecedented opportunities for MSMEs and kiranas, and delivers unmatched value to customers.
-The Flipkart marketplace supports digital commerce for 3.75 lakh sellers and is steadily working towards taking this number to 4.2 lakh sellers on its platform by the end of 2021.
+The Flipkart marketplace already supports digital commerce for a community of diverse sellers across the country.
 This year, the festive season sale has extended opportunities for new sellers from 124 new cities and towns in the country, including Hingna in Maharashtra, Attingal in Kerala, and Baghpat, Dewa and Sambhal in Uttar Pradesh.

 Since the pandemic, the Flipkart marketplace has seen an encouraging response from Micro, Small & Medium Enterprises (MSMEs) who want to take their business online with e-commerce.
 The new sellers and MSME base predominantly come from Tier 2 and 3 markets such as Agra, Indore, Jaipur, Panipat, Rajkot, Surat, and many others.
 The Flipkart marketplace platform has also witnessed a rise in categories such as General Merchandise, Home and Kitchen, and Personal Care.

-Partnering with Flipkart, many of our veteran sellers have shared the experience of discovering the growth pangs of e-commerce in India through multiple editions of The Big Billion Days.
-They have gained knowledge and experience over the years to prepare for an event of this scale and magnitude.
-Relying on insights and advice from their account managers, they have learned how to muscle up inventory and scale up to meet the humongous spike in demand during the festive season sale.
+Partnering with Flipkart, many of our sellers have shared the experience of discovering the growth pangs of e-commerce in India through multiple editions of The Big Billion Days.
+They have gained knowledge and experience over the years to prepare for an event of this scale and magnitude and have learned how to muscle up inventory and scale up to meet the humongous spike in demand during the festive season sale.

 Rajneesh Kumar, Chief Corporate Affairs Officer, Flipkart Group, interacted with sellers in Bengaluru ahead of the launch of The Big BIllion Days.
 Speaking with Bengaluru-based Flipkart sellers Raju Lunawath, proprietor of Amazestore, and entrepreneur Smita Kulkarni, founder of StoneSoup, he inquired about their journey with Flipkart and their expectations of the festive season sale.